-Hong Kong Büfé is a small decor-deprived eatery within Budapest's Chinatown (Monori Center).
-For the longest time, the place was best known for its Chinese breakfast foods like cong you bing, congee, and youtiao, but they've shifted to lunch and dinner-only service.
+Hong Kong Büfé is a small, decor-deprived eatery within Budapest's Chinatown (Monori Center) best known for its Chinese breakfast foods like cong you bing, congee, and youtiao, but they also serve excellent and wallet-friendly lunch dishes, too.

-One final note: Don't let Hong Kong Büfé's unpretentious, bare interior intimidate you.
+Don't let Hong Kong Büfé's unpretentious, plain interior intimidate you.
 Similar to HeHe and Shandong, this place is immensely popular among local Chinese people, which is the only stamp of approval a Chinese restaurant really needs.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.